mqtthiqs/at-doc/docs/index.md

   granular FX chain, or something never seen before.
 * _Sound Morphing_: Transition between module presets with smooth sonic interpolation, ideal for performance or evolving textures.

+## Philosophy

+* _The magic is in the making_: true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in Atelier is real-time, interactive and modulatable: no planning required; just be guided by what you hear.
+* _Just tools_: The modules proposed all have simple and easy to understand functions: everything is observable and documented, nothing is a black box.
+Just by playing, you will learn how things work, and discover new uses for the tools.
+You build the complexity if you want it; we are just giving you the tools to do so.
+* _Classics, reinvented_: Atelier is a reinvention of the venerable GRM Tools 3 suite: while respecting and preserving the underlying philosophy, it bears no single line of code in common with its older sibling.

 ## What's in the box